The Heathen Roots of Christmas

 And Don't Forget Those Evergreen Boughs

 And finally, in case you are wondering where the custom of displaying all those evergreen boughs originated, the best answer might be "all over heathen Europe".
 A quick survey of the continent will reveal that ancient Romans, Barbarians, Vikings and Druids all used the evergreen plant as a symbol of life.
-It is especially important to note that these cultures brought the greens into their winter homes to celebrate the return of spring and the growing system.
+It is especially important to note that these cultures brought the greens into their winter homes to celebrate the return of spring.